jlinoff/pam/README.md

 ##### Custom Record Fields
-It is oftentimes the case that all of the _default_ record field types are not needed for the records you are managing.
+It is oftentimes the case that all of the _default_ record fields are not needed for the records you are managing.
 This is especially true in cases where you have a very clear understanding of the record field requirements.